MWloszek/dynamixfrontend.github.io/README.md

 ### Selectors
 #### Do:
 * Use classes for all styling
-* Do not use ID's for CSS
 * Use lowercase and hyphen-separated words for naming selectors
 * Attribute selectors must have quotes: `input[type="text"]`

 #### Don't:
 * Avoid universal selectors
 * Avoid tag selectors: `.layout-feature h1` should be `.layout-feature-header`
+* Do not use ID's for styling
 * Do not over-qualify selectors: `div.feature-wrapper` should be `.feature-wrapper`